learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 The front-end posts messages to the queue, while the API layer processes the pending messages one at the time.

-The new architecture has some nice benefits:
+The new architecture has some obvious benefits:

-- if the API is unavailble the queue acts as buffer
+- if the API is unavailable, the queue acts as a buffer
-- if the the front-end is producing more messages than what the API can handle, those messages are buffered in the queue
+- if the front-end is producing more messages than what the API can handle, those messages are buffered in the queue
-- you can scale the API layer independenlty of the front-end — i.e. you could have hundreds of front-end services and a single instance of the API
+- you can scale the API layer independently of the front-end — i.e. you could have hundreds of front-end services and a single instance of the API

-In this article you will learn how to design queue based architectures using Spring Boot.
+In this article, you will learn how to design queue based architectures using Spring Boot.

 You'll also learn how to package applications as Docker containers, deploy your services to Kubernetes and scale them based on the number of messages of the queue.